act-now-coalition/covid-data-model/api/docs/docs/updates.md

 ### CDC Community Transmission Levels
 _Added on 2021-07-30_

-You can now access the current CDC Community transmissions levels in the Covid Act Now API.
+We now expose a CDC Community Transmission Level in the API.

 The CDC community transmission levels are similar to the Covid Act Now risk levels, but have slightly different thresholds.
 See [definitions of CDC community transmission levels](https://covid.cdc.gov/covid-data-tracker/#cases_community) for more details.

-You can find CDC community transmission levels in the field ``cdcTransmissionLevel`` in all API responses.
+We calculate the level using the CDC's thresholds and expose it in the field ``cdcTransmissionLevel`` in all API responses.

 The values correspond to the following levels: